 Adrenalin is kicking in, you’re actually even feeling slightly emotional, but happy.

 This should be where the chapter ends; the beginning of your mind focusing on something else, or at least, as it’s late, you should be turning in for the night.
 But when you do, you can’t sleep.

 Instead of enjoying some satisfying well-earned slumber time, your mind is slowly succumbing to niggling self-doubt.
 You let out another sigh, this time it’s one of dread.
 What if the client hates what I have written?
 Oh, why did I press “publish” tonight when I could have revised it one more time?
 I should’ve waited until the morning before submitting.

 The Pain of Perfectionism

 And so it goes on and on until you finally manage to get to sleep, just as the birds are beginning their chorus.
 And when your alarm goes off a little while later, the article (or the blog post) is the first thing on your mind.
 At this point you want to scream out loud and groan, you do both, annoyed and angry at yourself for caring so much.

 Sound familiar to you?

 Have you ever felt: I am so unhappy with what I sent yesterday, so today I am going to spend time correcting all the things I’ve been feeling unhappy with.
-And in whatever free time you have, you focus on editing until it’s time to take a break, but then the next time you pick up you have lost your flow.
+In whatever free time you have, you focus on editing until it’s time to take a break, but then the next time you pick up you have lost your flow.

-Writing well is the formation of thoughts in coherent topics and sub topics.
+Writing well is the formation of thoughts in coherent topics and subtopics.
 Think of your grand idea as a big house.
-And your sub plots as various rooms in the house.
+And your subplots as various rooms in the house.
 You start with the boundary or the overall description of the house but then you move inside.